-Once again, the Housing Authority aggressively, and successfully, advocated for HUD to allow for an increase in the Exception Fair Market Rents (FMRs) for the South Coast of Santa Barbara County.
-The Housing Authority worked with UCSB's Economics Department to complete an updated countywide rental market survey to submit data to HUD for re-evaluation of our County's Fair Market Rents.
-The results of the rent study were the reason that HUD revised the FMRs.
-The initially published FMRs (in August 2019) reflected a 6% increase.
-However, after HACSB submitted the UCSB study to HUD, the FMRs were revised, which resulted in an additional 12% over the initial 6%.
+Two years ago, the Housing Authority aggressively, and successfully, advocated for HUD to allow for an increase in the Exception Fair Market Rents for the South Coast of Santa Barbara County.
+The Housing Authority is once again working with UCSB's Economics Department to complete an updated countywide rental market survey to submit data to HUD for re-evaluation of our County's Fair Market Rents.

-The Housing Authority continues to actively apply for new funding streams of Voucher assistance when notices of funding availability are issued.
+The Housing Authority continues to actively apply for new funding streams of Voucher assistance when notices of fundina availability are issued.